-- 28 November 1983; Nigeria Airways F28-2000; Enugu, Nigeria: The aircraft crashed about two miles (3.2 km) short of the runway and caught fire after a steep approach in poor visibility.
+- 28 November 1983; Nigeria Airways F28-2000; 5N-ANF; Enugu, Nigeria: The aircraft was on a scheduled domestic flight from Lagos to Enugu, Nigeria The aircraft crashed about two miles (3.2 km) short of the runway and caught fire after a steep approach in poor visibility.
 Two of the six crew members and 51 of the 66 passengers were killed.

 - 28 March 1985; Satena F28-1000; Florencia, Colombia: The aircraft crashed into a cloud shrouded mountain.
 All six crew members and 46 passengers were killed.

 - 25 October 1988; AeroPeru F28-1000; Juliaca, Peru: The aircraft crashed shortly after takeoff.
 One of the four crew members and 11 of the 65 passengers were killed.